SherG/sherrieg/content/blog/what-comes-after-democracy/index.md

 * Or are politicians on both sides of the aisle committed to dealing with symptoms rather than causes?
 * Throughout history the concept of a strongman was limited to a single, charismatic individual.
 (See Charles Lindholm's book <em><a href="https://www.academia.edu/12414671/Charisma" target="blank">Charisma</a></em> for a fascinating analysis.)
 But what’s to say that a 21st-century “strongman” won’t emerge as decentralized, borg-like group, instead of as a single individual?
 Or perhaps both types might emerge at the same time.
 * What are the social consequences of blurring (intentionally or otherwise) the distinction between a demagogue (or a demagogue network) and the faction(s) they seek to lead?
+* Did the coronavirus lockdowns accelerate the anacyclosis process by hollowing out the middle class further and increasing dependency on government?

 ## Exploring Rationist.org